 Row 12.
 This is a finishing row.
 Ch 1, ins your hook into both top loops and the Fl from the previous row, pull a loop through 3 loops, YO, pull through both loops.
 Repeat 9 more times. <10>

 Cut your yarn and weave in your ends.
 The swatch is done!
+I have an in depth tutorial on The Crochet Basics: How To Weave In Ends.

 It is very easy to miss the last stitch which is why you should count each row to ensure you have the right amount.
 This is what it looks like if you miss a stitch on the end.